Are you among the 20 per cent of people in Ireland who get their drinking water from a well or a private group scheme?

 For accurate results, you need to get your water sample to the laboratory within six hours of having taken it, and you must use sterile sample bottles.
 We supply these free of charge to customers, and our order form explains how to take your sample without introducing contamination from external sources.
 We hope you find this information useful.

 This article has dealt only with microbial contamination.
-Watch out for our next article, which will look at chemical contamination, explaining possible sources and health impacts.
+Find out more about possible sources and health impacts of chemical contamination in your water here.